-Whether you are moving to a new home for employment, study, or a sea/tree change, the expenses involved will quickly add up.
+Whether you are moving to a new home for employment, study, or a change, expenses involved will quickly add up.
 While it is a relatively simple task for a single person with few belongings, the move becomes more complicated when taking the entire family and accumulated possessions into consideration.
-Savings associated with the move are important, and the complex Australian tax system isn’t geared to assist with relocation, often leaving people with less ready cash than they had hoped for.
+Savings associated with the move are important.
+The complex Australian tax system isn’t geared to assist with relocation.
+Often leaving people with less ready cash than they had hoped for.
 So, are moving costs tax deductible?

 Costs involved in moving house

 Planning your move from start to finish is the first step.
 This will help minimise costs, streamline the task, and save time.
-Considerations such as distance of the move, amount of belongings to move, and connection/disconnection of services all need to be taken into account.
+You will have to take all these into consideration.
+Distance of the move, amount of belongings to move, and connection/disconnection of services.
 At this point, you will know whether to choose a professional moving company or a do-it-yourself moving truck.
 Costs can range from $100 per day for hire of a small moving van, to several thousand dollars for a professional moving company to help you relocate interstate or overseas.

 Relocating for employment reasons

 There are numerous tax breaks available for employers and employees in the general course of their employment duties.
-With this in mind, many people expect their move to be tax deductible, but unfortunately, this is not usually the case.
+With this in mind, many people expect their move to be tax deductible.
+Unfortunately, this is not usually the case.

 In the modern work environment, it’s commonplace to attend an interview or undergo pre-employment training or tests at a location far from home.
-In these circumstances, you are not entitled to a tax break, as your employment with the company hasn’t officially commenced.
+These circumstances, you are not entitled to a tax break, as your employment with the company hasn’t officially commenced.

-In any case, it’s the employer rather than the employee who generally qualifies for the tax deduction associated with moving house.
+Regarding to any case, it’s the employer rather than the employee who generally qualifies for the tax deduction, associated with moving house.
 Work related travel expenses are often tax deductible, but personal travel isn’t.

 Moving interstate to work with the same company